-Note: Data for September is MTD
+Note: Data for September is MTD, Google Mobility - Transit Stations: % change from the baseline

-- " Vehicle registrations in unlock phases fell slowly as a result of auto dealerships and workshops reopening during unlock phases. - " Initial estimates for September suggest motor vehicle registrations will contract again. - " The dip in registrations is likely due to consumers facing financial adversity; it may take longer than expected to return to normalcy. - " Google mobility transit stations data (covering movement in subway stops and bus and train stations) is likely to move closer to the baseline, following further relaxation of public transport restrictions.
+- " Vehicle registrations in the unlock phases fell slowly as a result of auto dealerships and workshops reopening in the unlock phases. - " Initial estimates for September suggest motor vehicle registrations will contract again. - " The dip in registrations is likely due to consumers facing financial adversity; it may take longer than expected to return to normalcy. - " Google Mobility Transit Stations data (covering movement in subway stops and bus and train stations) has remained around -30, despite further relaxation of public transport restrictions.